-A common property areas such as woodland, landscaped areas and public areas don’t belong to one specific owner.
-Factors typically take care of items such as maintenance of woodland, public play equipment, grass cutting, and road sweeping.
+Common property areas such as woodland, landscaped areas and public spaces don’t belong to one specific owner.
+Factors typically take care of maintenance of woodland and public play equipment, along with grass cutting and road sweeping as required.

-It’s important a development is well kept.
-A scruffy development is not only unpleasant for residents, but can discourage purchasers.
-A run down development eventually becomes much more expensive to maintain.
+A run-down development also eventually becomes much more expensive to maintain.
 A little care can keep your property looking good and generally make your development a pleasant place to live.

 We appoint the right factor for your development.
 The factor will make decisions on your behalf and organise the work for you.
-Remember that you can let the factor know about any work you think needs to be done.
+Remember, of course, that you can let the factor know about any other specific work you think needs to be done.

 An invoice for your share of maintenance and management fees is normally issued either quarterly or six-monthly.